DanielSincere/SPX/README.md

 Will scaffold a new Swish project in the `swish` subdirectory of your current working directory.
 This is what it will look like.

-    CWD
+    $PWD
      |
      +- Swish
           |
           +- Package.swift
           +- .gitignore
+          +- Sources/date/main.swift
-          +- Sources/script1/main.swift
+          +- Sources/DateLib/fetchDateFromShell.swift

 Then you can run `swish` or `swish --list` to see the current executable targets.
-Then you can run `swish script1` to run the simple sample script named `script1`.
+Then you can run `swish date` to run the simple sample script named `date`.

 ## Usage